Code-Cornelius/CorAI/priv_lib_ml/src/classes/estimator/hyper_parameters/Tutorial_estim_hyperparameter.md

 ### 4. Plotting

+It is possible to observe the impact of hyper-parameters upon the final losses very easily.
+Either one can make a scatter-plot of the losses, or make the distribution of an attribute with respect to the hyper-parameter.

 #### 4.1 Relplot

 Relplots are used for showing evolution of a feature with respect to another as a time-series.